LukDrey/eDNA_teaching_2023/README.md

 ```

-  10. What is the range of the sequence length of our amplicons?
+> :memo: **Question 10:** What is the range of the sequence length of our amplicons?

 Track our reads through the pipeline so we can see how many reads are filtered out.